-As lockdown orders come and go, and the pandemic grows and recedes in waves, it can feel like this crisis is never going to end.
-Whether you’re confined at home or still going out to work, most of us remain under some sort of restriction that has changed how we live our day-to-day lives.
-And for many of us, these restrictions cut us off from diverse activities and leave us living the same day over and over.
-We’re all in a version of Bill Murray’s Groundhog Day now.
+As new COVID variants come and go, it can feel like this crisis is never going to end.
+Whether you’re working remotely or returning to work in a hybrid model, most of us have have totally changed how we go about our day-to-day lives.
+And for many of us, trying to avoid COVID limits our activity options and leave us living the same day over and over.
+No matter what Staten Island Chuck or Punxsutawney Phil says, we’re all stuck in a version of Bill Murray’s Groundhog Day now.

 But Groundhog Day is not just a movie, it's full of life lessons that can give suggestions about how to live through this crisis.